-(1) In April 2007, VMware declared an \$800,000 dividend to EMC.
-The dividend has been given retroactive effect as of December 31, 2006.

-(2) The proforma data gives effect to (i) the issuance and sale of 37,950,000 shares of our Class A common stock in the IPO (assuming the over-allotment option is exercised in full) at an assumed IPO Price of \$24.00 per share (the midpoint of the range of the estimated IPO Price reflected in the IPO Registration Statement), (ii) the issuance and sale to Intel of 9,500,000 shares of our Class A common stock for proceeds of \$218,500, (iii) the deduction of estimated underwriting discounts and offering expenses payable by us and (iv) the consummation of the Offer as described in this Prospectus-Offer to Exchange, assuming an IPO Price of \$24.00 and a VWAP of \$19.54 (the average of the volume-weighted average price per share of EMC Stock for the two days ended July 20, 2007).
+- (1) In April 2007, VMware declared an \$800,000 dividend to EMC.
+The dividend has been given retroactive effect as of December 31, 2006. - (2) The pro forma data gives effect to (i) the issuance and sale of 37,950,000 shares of our Class A common stock in the IPO (assuming the over-allotment option is exercised in full) at an assumed IPO Price of \$24.00 per share (the midpoint of the range of the estimated IPO Price reflected in the IPO Registration Statement), (ii) the issuance and sale to Intel of 9,500,000 shares of our Class A common stock for proceeds of \$218,500, (iii) the deduction of estimated underwriting discounts and offering expenses payable by us and (iv) the consummation of the Offer as described in this Prospectus-Offer to Exchange, assuming an IPO Price of \$24.00 and a VWAP of \$18.00.

 The consummation of the Offer will result in incremental pre-tax stock-based compensation expense based on the difference between the exchange date fair value of the options and restricted stock surrendered and the fair value of the options and restricted stock issued in return.
-Assuming the consummation of the Offer at an assumed initial public offering price of \$24.00 per share (the midpoint of the range of the estimated IPO Price reflected in the IPO Registration Statement) and a VWAP equal to \$19.54 per share (the average of the volume-weighted average price per share of EMC Stock for the two days ended July 20, 2007), there will be incremental stock-based compensation of \$7,100, which will be recognized over the vesting periods of the equity instruments exchanged in the Offer.
+Assuming the consummation of the Offer at an assumed initial public offering price of \$24.00 per share (the midpoint of the range of the estimated IPO Price reflected in the IPO Registration Statement) and a VWAP equal to \$18.00 per share (which is representative of recent trading prices of EMC stock), there will be incremental stock-based compensation of \$7,700, which will be recognized over the vesting periods of the equity instruments exchanged in the Offer.
 The historic, pro forma adjustments and pro forma total stock-based compensation and net income for the year ended December 31, 2006 and the three months ended March 31, 2007 is as follows:

-Three M onths Ended March 31, 2007 Y Year Ended December 31, 2006 Actual Pro fori Adjustm a Actual ro forma justments Pro Forma Total pre-tax stock-based compensation expense \$ 8,720 \$ 3 80 \$ 9,1 00 \$38,997 \$ 3,756 \$42,753 Net income 41,080 (2 38) 40,8 42 85,890 (2,348) 83,542
+Three M Ionths E nded March 31, 2007 Year Ended December 31, 2006 Actual o forma ustments Pro Forma Actual ro forma justments Pro Forma Total pre-tax stock-based compensation expense \$ 8,720 \$ 415 \$ 9,135 \$38,997 \$ 4,083 \$43,080 Net income 41,080 (259) 40,821 85,890 (2,552) 83,338

 The final incremental pre-tax stock based compensation expense will be determined based on the number of EMC Options and EMC Restricted Stock exchanged, the actual IPO price and the actual VWAP.
 The following table provides sensitivities to the pro forma basic and diluted earnings per share for differences in the number of equity instruments exchanged, the assumed IPO price and the assumed VWAP.
-The amounts below assume the issuance of 37,950,000 shares of Class A common stock in the IPO, the sale and issuance of 9,500,000 shares of Class A common stock to Intel and the completion of the Offer on the following terms:
+The amounts below assume the issuance of 37,950,000 shares of Class A common stock in the IPO, the sale and issuance of 9,500,000 shares of Class A common stock to Intel and the completion of the exchange offer on the following terms: